yinjjiew/yinjjiew.github.io/_projects/openclawrl.md

 What if your personal AI agent could improve just by talking to you?

 That is the core idea behind **OpenClaw-RL**.
 You can deploy **OpenClaw anywhere you want**: on your laptop, on your own server, or in the cloud.
 Use it however you like.
 Chat with it, ask it to browse, automate workflows, or help with daily tasks.
-As long as the model is **hosted by our RL server**, your real interactions can automatically become training signal.
+As long as the model is **hosted by our RL server**, your real interactions can become training signal.
 The agent does not just respond to you, it **learns from you**.
-The RL backend continuously collects trajectories, extracts feedback, scores behavior, and updates the model in the background, so the more you use it, the more it adapts to your own habits, preferences, and workflows.
-Because the full stack is self-hosted, OpenClaw-RL is also **private by design**: your model is deployed by you, your data stays with you, and the optimization loop is driven entirely by your own feedback.
-We release our [repository](https://github.com/Gen-Verse/OpenClaw-RL).
+The RL backend continuously collects trajectories, extracts feedback, scores behavior, and updates the model in the background, so the more you use it, the more it adapts to your own habits and preferences.
+Because the full stack is self-hosted, OpenClaw-RL is also **private by design**: your model is deployed by you, your data stays with you, and the optimization loop is driven entirely by your feedback. [repository](https://github.com/Gen-Verse/OpenClaw-RL) is here.

 <video controls preload="metadata" width="100%" class="img-fluid rounded z-depth-1">
   <source src="{{ '/assets/img/openclawrldemo.mp4' | relative_url }}" type="video/mp4">